Viral Evolution and Adaptation as a Multivariate Branching Process: Review of the Theory of Branching Processes

 \subsection{Malthusian Parameter and Extinction Probability}

 Let $\varrho(\bm{M})$ denote the \emph{spectral radius} of $\bm{M}$, that is, if $\lambda_1,\ldots,\lambda_R$ are the eigenvalues of $\bm{M}$ then

-Since $\bm{M}$ is a non-negative matrix, it has at least one largest non-negative eigenvalue which coincides with its spectral radius (see Gantmatcher~\cite{G05} or Meyer~\cite{M00}).
-When the largest eigenvalue is positive we shall call it, following Kimmel and Axelrod~\cite{K02}, the \emph{malthusian parameter} $m$ of the branching process.
+Since $\bm{M}$ is a non-negative matrix, it has at least one largest non-negative eigenvalue which coincides with its spectral radius (see Gantmatcher\cite{G05} or Meyer\cite{M00}).
+When the largest eigenvalue is positive we shall call it, following Kimmel and Axelrod\cite{K02}, the \emph{malthusian parameter} $m$ of the branching process (see also Jagers \etal\cite{JKS07}).

-The malthusian parameter of a multitype Galton-Watson branching process plays the same role as the mean of the probability distribution of the offspring in a simple Galton-Watson process and its name is motivated by equation \eqref{eq:MEANEVOL2}, which implies that $\varrho(\bm{M}^n)=m^n$, the average size population increase or decrease at a geometric rate, in accordance with the ``Malthusian Law of Growth''.
+The malthusian parameter of a multitype Galton-Watson branching process plays the same role as the mean of the probability distribution of the offspring in a simple Galton-Watson process and its name is motivated by equation \eqref{eq:MEANEVOL1}, which implies that $\varrho(\bm{M}^n)=m^n$, the average population size increases or decreases at a geometric rate, in accordance with the ``Malthusian Law of Growth''.

 Finally, it follows from the theory of non-negative matrices that there is a \emph{left non-negative eigenvector} $\bm{v}$ and a \emph{right non-negative eigenvector} $\bm{u}$ corresponding to the eigenvalue $m$: